wilsonliaows/docs/_docs/_recipes/triggers-docs.markdown

 *Checking the Trigger IF checkbox brings up trigger condition fields to be configured*

 Define the trigger condition.
-The following ensures that only accounts with a **Warm** rating value will be picked up by the trigger.
+The following ensures that only Salesforce accounts with a **Warm** rating value will be picked up by the trigger.
 Values are case sensitive and should be exact.

 [![https://gyazo.com/5d62320895ef3628b581aa1fd60e79d5](https://i.gyazo.com/5d62320895ef3628b581aa1fd60e79d5.gif)](https://gyazo.com/5d62320895ef3628b581aa1fd60e79d5)